coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_EMR.md

 3. **Local File System**:
    - The local file system refers to the local disk attached to the EC2 instances used in the EMR cluster.
 This is **ephemeral storage**, meaning data is lost when the instance is terminated.
 It is often used for caching or storing temporary data during the processing phases of a job.

+## External Metastores

+By default, Hive stores its metastore information in a **MySQL** database located on the primary node’s file system.
+However, when the cluster is terminated, the primary node and its data are lost, including the metastore.
+To ensure the persistence of your metastore, it is recommended to use an **external metastore** that survives the termination of the cluster.